 - Shia Muslim neighborhoods of Beirut, for example, Bourj el-Barajneh

 - Some refugee camps, for example, Ain al-Hilweh in Saida

 - Hezbollah territories located in the south of Lebanon, close to the border with Israel

-- Foreigners will always be treated as suspicious.
-You’ll pass by several check-points where you’ll be checked and interrogated over and over
+Foreigners will always be treated as suspicious.
+You’ll pass through several checkpoints where you’ll be checked and interrogated over and over

 Important to mention: These areas have no appeal for tourists.
-The only reason why you would want to go there is because you have a tremendous curiosity and need to know what the hell is going on in there.
+The only reason why you would want to go there is that you are tremendously curious and need to know what the hell is going on in there.
 I visited everything.
-In the border with Israel I was detained by the authorities.
+In the border with Israel, I was detained by the authorities.
 In the Shia neighborhood of Bourj el-Barajneh, some locals kicked me out, pacifically, but for no reason.
-However, I didn’t experience any issue when I visited the Palestinian refugee camp of Shatila.
+However, I didn’t experience any issues when I visited the Palestinian refugee camp of Shatila.
 If you are as freaky and curious as I am, the experience is definitely worth it.